 We hold equity warrants giving us the right to acquire stock of other companies.
-As of December 31, 2019 and March 31, 2020, these warrants had a fair value of \$669 million and \$528 million, and are recorded within "Other assets" on our consolidated balance sheets.
-These assets are primarily classified as Level 2 assets.
+As of December 31, 2019 and June 30, 2020, these warrants had a fair value of \$669 million and \$1.0 billion, and are recorded within "Other assets" on our consolidated balance sheets with gains and losses recognized in "Other income (expense), net" on our consolidated statements of operations.
+These warrants are primarily classified as Level 2 assets.

-As of December 31, 2019 and March 31, 2020, equity investments not accounted for under the equity-method and without readily determinable fair values, had a carrying value of \$1.5 billion, and are recorded within "Other assets" on our consolidated balance sheets with adjustments recognized in "Other income (expense), net" on our consolidated statements of operations.
+As of December 31, 2019 and June 30, 2020, equity investments not accounted for under the equity-method and without readily determinable fair values, had a carrying value of \$1.5 billion, and are recorded within "Other assets" on our consolidated balance sheets with adjustments recognized in "Other income (expense), net" on our consolidated statements of operations.